LucaLumetti/CVProject/README.md

 - [ ] Self attention layer generate CUDA out of memory
 - [ ] Low number of channels in generator and discriminator always bc of CUDA out of memory
+- [ ] Give the possibility to resume a training using the saved model as starting point